Can Non-Financial ESG Reporting Have an Impact on Stock Price or Profitability?

 Zlatinka N. Blaber

-Dr. Zlatinka N. Blaber, CPA, is associate professor of Accounting at Salem State University and can be reached at firstname.lastname@example.org.
+Dr. Zlatinka N. Blaber, CPA, is an associate professor of accounting at Salem State University and can be reached at email@example.com.